 So, you want a life in which you can pick and choose when and where you work – you want to be a Locum Vet.
-You want to spend three weeks employed by a clinic in Queensland, two weeks exploring your favourite vacation spots in WA, and a month working part-time in Canada.
+You want to spend three months employed by a clinic in London, four weeks exploring your favourite vacation spots in Asia, and a month working part-time in Canada.
 Or perhaps you just want more control over your schedule so you can spend more time with your kids, conducting research or being entrepreneurial.
 Or you might just thrive on variety, enjoy meeting fellow industry professionals or want to broaden your experience and expertise.

 Whatever the reason, all that is possible if you’re a Locum Veterinary professional.

 Most Locums have a general idea of where they want to go, what types of practices they want to experience, and how long they want to enjoy the locum lifestyle.
 What’s motivating you from leaving the security of a full-time position?

 - Do you want to augment your income with part-time work in your current city?

 - Are you hoping for long-term locum work to be closer to a relative in need?

 - Are you feeling burned out, and looking to shake things up a bit with lower-stress responsibilities?

 - Do you want to learn more about working in a mixed-practice environment?